-Back in 1997, one of my first seller clients asked me the question: "Jennifer, I assume our house will sell quickly because it's so cute (it was), but if it doesn't sell right away, what will you do?"
+I remember interviewing for my second listing back in 1997.
+The seller asked me this question: "Jennifer, I assume our house will sell quickly because it's so cute (it was), but if it doesn't sell right away, what will you do?"

 Lucky for me, the house did sell quickly, so I didn't have to implement my admittedly weak Plan B.